 Chef Gaggan Anand interprets regional Indian dishes with wow-worthy techniques.

-The buzz: Welcome to Asia’s most famous restaurant.
-Gaggan has won Asia’s Best Restaurant for four consecutive years (from 2015-18), in addition to picking up two Michelin stars on the guide’s debut in Bangkok.
+The buzz: Is Gaggan Anand Asia's most famous chef?
+With a Netflix Chef's Table special and a string of wins at Asia's 50 Best under his belt, there's no doubt.
 And for what?
-Tasting menus of Indian, Japanese and Thai flavors skewed beyond all recognition into everything from Minion ice pops to lumps of coal.
+Tasting menus that chart around 25 courses of Indian, Japanese, Tibetan and Thai flavors skewed beyond all recognition into everything from Minion ice pops to lumps of coal.

 |Address:||Gaggan, 68/1 Lang Suan Rd., Bangkok, Thailand|